iainctduncan/CSC581/assignment-4/README.rst

 I found two patches, "FM Bass Disto" and "FM Harpsichord Lead".
 These were recorded into Reaper and plotted using Sonic Visualizer, with screenshots of the plots enclosed.
-One can see at a glance that the harpsichord like sound was created by using a high degree of modulation producing a large number of similarly strong sidebands, all of which last some time, while the bass sound has a smaller number of sidebands, with a more pronounced change in their decay right from high to low.
+One can see that the harpsichord sound was created by using a high degree of modulation producing a large number of similarly strong sidebands, all of which last some time, while the bass sound has a smaller number of sidebands, with a more pronounced change in their decay right from high to low.

 **3)**
-These are both based on a single multiple operator stack, the former using three and the latter all four operators, thus only the first operator is a carrier, and the remaining are acting as modulators for the next operator down the stack.
+Both be bass and harpsichord patch are based on a single multiple operator stack, the former using three and the latter all four operators, thus only the first operator is a carrier, and the remaining are acting as modulators for the next operator down the stack.